decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 We made our SDK following the React approach, for several reasons:

-- It takes advantage of the evolution of web technologies that occured in the past 10 years.
+- It takes advantage of the evolution of web technologies that occurred in the past 10 years.
 - It's simpler to understand, it removes tons of boilerplate code that's not related to the business logic of the scene.
 - It's declarative.
 You describe **what** you want, not **how** you want that to happen.
 - It helps onboard developers that are already familiar with React.